 Here’s what we at BreatheAmerica have to offer:

-Avoiding common allergens can be tricky–they’re everywhere – but relief is possible.
+When it comes to pesky allergies, avoidance is far and away the best defense.
+Avoiding common allergens can be tricky – they’re everywhere and impossible to see – but relief is possible.
 We’ll teach you the best ways to prepare your home and avoid these allergens in the future.

-Why treat your allergies when you can get rid of them.
-Permanently.
-Immunotherapy treatment for your worst symptoms work over time, building up your immune system to fight off allergies.
+Why treat your allergies when you can get rid of them?
+That’s right – permanently.
+BreatheAmerica attacks your allergies with state-of-the-art immunotherapy treatment for your worst symptoms.
+This process work over time, building up your immune system to fight off allergies.

 Allergic rhinitis, or more commonly known as hay fever or a seasonal allergy, occurs when you come in contact with pollen, dust, mold, animal dander, dust or other allergens.
 This condition often runs in families, and symptoms include itchy, watery eyes, runny or stuffy nose, sneezing, coughing, or headache.
 The best treatment for allergic rhinitis is avoiding your triggers.
 For more information on allergic rhinitis and how to avoid these triggers, medication options, and immunotherapy treatment, contact us today!